The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Sausages (signed) is estimated to be worth between £2,900 and £4,300.
-This screenprint, created in 1999, has shown consistent value growth and has an auction history of 10 total sales since its entry to the market on 17th May 2000.
-The hammer price over the past 12 months has ranged from £3,000 in June 2021 to £4,500 in January 2022.
-The average annual growth rate of this artwork is 2%.
+The value of Damien Hirst's Sausages (signed) is estimated to be worth between £2,550 and £3,850.
+This screenprint, created in 1999, has shown consistent value growth, with an average annual growth rate of 4%.
+This artwork has an auction history of 10 total sales since its entry to the market on 17th May 2000.
+In the past five years, the hammer price has ranged from £3,000 in June 2021 to £4,500 in January 2022.
+The average return to the seller over the past five years has been £3,081.
 The edition size of this artwork is limited to 150.

 Meaning & Analysis